 If you are a person living with disability or caring for someone with disability in New South Wales, you may have noticed some changes in the way that disability services are delivered.
-Services which were delivered through NSW state government agencies are now delivered through the National Disability Insurance Scheme (NDIS).
+Services that were delivered through NSW state government agencies are now delivered through the National Disability Insurance Scheme (NDIS).

 To find out how to access the NDIS, go to Accessing the NDIS, or visit your nearest NDIS office.
 You can learn more about how the NDIS works by reading our Introduction to disability services and the NDIS.